Azure-Samples/service-fabric-cluster-templates/SF-Managed-Standard-SKU-2-NT-ADH/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 These templates allow you to deploy a Service Fabric managed cluster using the *Standard* SKU.
-This cluster contains two node types running *Windows Server 2022 Datacenter* on *Standard_D2s_v3* size virtual machine scale sets with Azure Dedicated Hosts.
+This cluster contains two node types running *Windows Server 2022 Datacenter* on *Standard_D2s_v3* SKU size on Azure Virtual Machine Scale Sets with Azure Dedicated Hosts.

 ## Use Powershell to deploy your cluster